Back to Don's Maps

 Photo: Delluc (1978)

-This bloc, like all those of the Abri Cellier, was discovered by G. L. Collie in 1927.
+This bloc, like most of those of the Abri Cellier, was discovered by G. L. Collie in 1927.
 It was found on the surface of Layer II of Collie, Layer A of Peyrony, with the engraved face turned towards the bottom.
 For Peyrony, he remarked that it is a stone much less voluminous, carrying a bizarre design.
 The image appears to be the head of a horse, and on the right a vulva not well represented.
 These designs are united by a line which seems to indicate a real relation existed between the two.

 The block is a thick piece of limestone, 11 cm average thickness, subhexagonal shape, the side faces vertical or slightly oblique.
 The base is horizontal.
 The engraved upper face (48 cm x 26 cm) presents two major accidents peripherals.